flamacore/DiscordDayAISummarizer/README.md

 > **Note:** Without code signing, Windows may show security warnings.
 This is normal for unsigned apps.
 See `SIGNING_GUIDE.md` for signing setup.

-Discamler: Mostly AI generated readme with me overseeing it.
+Discamler 1: Mostly AI generated readme with me overseeing it.
-Another Discamler: tools/signtool.exe is provided by Microsoft.
+Discamler 2: tools/signtool.exe is provided by Microsoft.
 I am including it but is subject to removal if requested.
 Use download_signtool.ps1 if you need to.

 <img width="1173" height="784" alt="1QiqnsTmhk" src="https://github.com/user-attachments/assets/993a00e7-5cac-4ff3-8bb1-e8a0140c5044" />